 Argrramus responded, ‘Bloodshed!
 You speak about it as if it were some sliver of wood.
-Here we are, living in peace and, yet you say we should break away from all this and fight them?
+Here we are, living in peace, and yet, you say we should fight them?
 How many Chozo would die if you had it your way dearest Empress?
 We mustn’t fire the first shot, otherwise we shall be in the wrong and they in the right.’

-She had received Kerrfu’s message early that morning: When the crimson moon reaches its apex , meet me at the tip of the Shrine of Prophesy.
+There she stood waiting for her huntress-mate Kerrfu.
+She had received her most trusted advisore’s message early that morning: When the crimson moon reaches its apex , meet me upon the beak of the Shrine of Prophesy.
 I have a most delightful present for you.

-And so here the Empress stood awaiting her most trusted adviser.
+The Empress had been waiting for nearly an hour.
 She stretched her elegant limbs, feathers bristling against the frigid air.
-Her amber eyes had wizened with age and did not shift as those of Argrramus.
+Her amber eyes had wizened with age and did not shift like those of Argrramus.
 The Empress had lived one hundred and eighty-eight homeworld years, ninety of them as ruler of the Chozo Empire.

-Many generations ago, an Emrpess was given power over the space fleets.
-The Counsels had been created to handle domestic issues.
-Her office, at one time the emphatic commander and chief, had become but a symbol of power, a snake that had lost its fangs.
-The Chozo Empire had grown too vast for one person to rule.
-Any noble schemes were thwarted by petty arguments and personal squabbles.
-Too many people were in charge.
+She pondered her position among the councils.
+Many generations ago, an Empress was given power over armies and fleets of spacecrafts.
+The Counsels were created to handle domestic issues.
+The Empress was once known as the emphatic commander and chief.
+Her office had simply become a symbol of power, a snake that had lost its fangs.
+It was reasoned that the Chozo Empire had grown too vast for one person to rule.
+Any ideas, good or bad, were thwarted by petty arguments and personal squabbles.
+In short, too many people were in charge.

-Like a ship flying near the event horizon of a black hole, the Chozo Empire courted their own demise.
+The Chozo Empire courted their own demise like a ship flying near the event horizon of a black hole.
 Any one thing could tip it over.
 Many of the Counsels rejected one belief for another.
 The Emanate One was being replaced by a blind faith to some sort of Mother Brain.
 It was such heresies that kept them dumb to their mindless religion of pacifism.
-A mighty Mother Brain that makes them brainless, thought the Empress with bitter anger.
+A mighty Mother Brain that makes them brainless, thought the Empress with wry frustration.
 She felt like the only sane one left, the only bird who stood in the way of the butcher.